arangodb/arangodb/Documentation/UserManual/Foxx.md

 is the path that you created the `my_app` directory in.
 Replace `/tmp/fancy_db` with the directory your database is located in.

-Now point your browser to `http://localhost:8529/dev/my_app/meadow` and you should see "Worked!".
+Now point your browser to `http://localhost:8529/dev/my_app/hello/YourName` and you should see "Hello YourName".
 After this short overview, let's get into the details.

 Handling Requests{#UserManualFoxxHandlingRequests}